johnbender/writing/_posts/2013-11-04-a-better-sql.md

 alter table foo add column bak text;
 ```

 All together this will ensure the proper end-state whether the target database is at the initial state without the table `foo` or at the second state where `foo` lacks the column `bak`.
-In this case it's idempotent and easy to understand the final state of the table because the examples is very simple, but it's acquired an imperative pall.
-As the schema definition grows more complex through many `drop`s, `add`s, and type casts the final state of the table is less clear when viewed at the syntactic level:
+In this case it's easy to understand the final state of the table because the example is very simple, but it's acquired an imperative pall with the inclusion of the first `alter`.
+As the schema definition grows more complex through many `drop`, `add`, and type cast changes, the final state of the table becomes less clear:

 ```sql
 create table if not exists foo (